Helpful Tips for Managing Separation Anxiety in Dogs

 4. Grief

-Another reason your dog might be stressing is when they lose a person or a fellow furbaby.
+Another reason your dog might be stressed is when they lose a person or a fellow furbaby.
 Dogs feel grief just like we do, and they know when their home is missing a familiar presence.
+The dog's ability to understand where the person or pet went is often out of the scope of the dog's mind.

-It could be a death in the family (furry or otherwise), or a child or sibling moving away for college.
-Either way, this big change could trigger separation anxiety in your loyal and loving dog.
+Any sudden emotional loss can lead a dog to start developing separation anxiety.
+It could be a death in the family (furry or otherwise) or a child or sibling moving away for college.
+Either way, this big change could trigger separation in your loyal and loving dog.

 Dogs that are recovering or managing a serious illness, injury, or disease are likely to come out the other end a little more anxious than they went in.
 We can’t explain to them the pain, discomfort, vet visits, surgeries, and lifestyle changes, so it’s common for pets to feel extra needy during or after the recovery period.